jmfrank63/AdInMo/README.md

     can be the source of truth.
 I just didn't want to spend too much time on it.
 - Simply copy over env.example to .env and everything should work.

+## Challenge

+- A minor bug is in the project, it is very unlikely you will encounter it.
+I left it in so should there be a technical discussion we can talk about it.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.